 Walking in New Orleans

 Walking is a great way to see New Orleans during the day and early evening but some areas are more suitable for exploring on foot than others.
-Central areas such as the French Quarter, downtown New Orleans and Marigny are great places for a leisurely stroll.
-In fact, taking a car to these parts is often nothing short of a nightmare.
+Central areas such as the French Quarter, downtown New Orleans and Marigny are well suited for walking.

 Driving in New Orleans

-Driving isn’t always easy in parts of New Orleans.
-Much of the city was designed before people were commonly using cars to get around, so newcomers will find that many of the streets are incredibly narrow and operate on one-way systems.
+Driving isn’t always easy in New Orleans.
+Much of the city was designed before people were using cars to get around, so newcomers will find that many of the streets are incredibly narrow with plenty of one-ways.
 Road conditions are also sub-par for what is considered a developed city and drivers should be aware of potholes.
 Parking is often hard to find and expensive in central parts of New Orleans.
 Also, drivers moving to New Orleans should brush up on their parallel parking skills before getting behind the wheel.

-►Learn about NOLA's best annual events on our What's On in New Orleans page
+►Learn about the city's best annual events on our Lifestyle in New Orleans page

 Are you an expat living in New Orleans?